SalK91/convex_optimization/docs/0a LA.md

   $\text{proj}_U(x) = QQ^T x$.

-- Projection onto a convex set:  Projecting two points on convex set is not expansive i.e. the distance between projection of points is always less than equal to the original distance between the points.
+- Projecting two points on convex set is not expansive i.e. the distance between projection of points is always less than equal to the original distance between the points.

 ## Matrix Concepts
+Matrices represent data, linear transformations, and parameters.
+Knowing rank, null space, determinants, and range is critical for understanding solution uniqueness, redundancy, and conditioning.

 - Rank:  The rank of a matrix $A \in \mathbb{R}^{m \times n}$, denoted $\text{rank}(A)$, is the dimension of its column space (or equivalently, row space).
 It is the number of linearly independent columns (or rows). $\text{rank}(A) \leq \min(m,n)$.